jan-swiecki/hyzone/README.md

       "version": "1.1.0"
     }

+To restart backend run

+    $ hyzone run backend

-When you run `hyzone run $1` again then old container will be killed immediately and removed and new one will be rebuilt/recreated. **This is why this technology is for development/CI environment**.
+When you run `hyzone run $1` again then old container will be killed immediately and removed and new one will be rebuilt, recreated and re-run.

+To kill backend

+    $ hyzone kill backend

+To kill all containers (in current hyzone scope)

+    $ hyzone kill

 ## Hyzone curl